 Scandinavia has long played a distinguished role in the history of music.
 Denmark has intensified its commitment to this heritage and increasingly offers world-class standards of music, as well as one of the most exciting new opera houses created in recent years.

-This tour allows us to experience both Denmark’s musical excellence and explore one of northern Europe’s most beautiful cities; Copenhagen is an exciting hub of contemporary culture and design, with a string of world-class art collections and museums.
+This tour allows us to experience both Denmark’s musical excellence – in Henning Larsen’s dazzling opera house, one of the best equipped in the world – and explore one of northern Europe’s most beautiful cities; Copenhagen is an exciting hub of contemporary culture and design, with a string of world-class art collections and museums.

-Fly at 2.20pm from London Heathrow to Copenhagen (British Airways).
+Fly at c.
+2.15pm from London Heathrow to Copenhagen (British Airways).
 There is time to settle into the hotel before dinner.

 Dr John Allison